hoang-tran/hoang-tran.github.io/_drafts/unit-test-network-layer-in-ios.md

 Press **Cmd + U** in Xcode and make sure the test pass.

-### Step: Write a test that make real network request
+### Step 3: Write a test that makes real network request

 We will write the success case first: